Najmud/CMS-project/README.md

 # CMS-project
- this an MIS for educational courses builded using Laravel and React
+ this is an MIS for educational courses builded using Laravel and React